albertoeks/foodstuffs/README.md

 # Foodstuffs

-An API client that provides lunch options from a set of recipes based on ingredients available.
+An API solution that provides lunch options from a set of recipes based on ingredients available.